mbvissers/portfolio/README.md

 To run this project locally, if you'd want to, you have to install [pnpm](https://pnpm.io/) and run `pnpm install` and `pnpm dev`.
 The Node version is specified in the `.nvmrc` file.

 The project is built in [Astro](astro.build) and uses [TailwindCSS](tailwindcss.com) for its styling.

+## Making changes

+Making changes should be done in the `dev` branch of the repository.
+Changes to `main` will be deployed.